It seems to be the season of our lives, as parents, where we need to negotiate for e.v.e.r.y.t.h.i.n.g.!

 Maybe you’ve successfully managed to lay down the law or maybe you haven’t.
-Either way, negotiating with your teen can be a successful option if you’re prepared and patient.
+Either way, negotiating with your teenager can be a successful option if you’re prepared and patient.

 Some parents believe they should have the only voice on all matters but if that’s not working out well, it might be time to consider a different strategy.

 Try these tips to negotiate with your teenager (or tween) successfully and create greater harmony at home…

 Make a list of the things you want to negotiate.

 While a set of skills and strategies makes for a good starting point, the details can vary.

 A few areas you might want to negotiate include: